Protein:

 Shortly after purchasing my Big Green Egg, the wife and I decided to take a road trip to the Big Green Egg festival in Atlanta, Georgia.
 This festival had professional pitmasters cooking their favorite recipes between fast paced trips around the Atlanta Speedway.

-After sampling our way around the speedway we discovered many new recipes to cook up upon our return home, however, none has had the longevity of this bacon wrapped pork tenderloin.
-Over the years we have "fancied it up" a bit with a bacon weave (see below), but it still remains a family favorite for a quick family night dining on the patio.
+After sampling our way around the speedway, we discovered many new recipes to cook up upon our return home, however, none has had the longevity of this bacon wrapped pork tenderloin.
+Over the years we have "fancied it up" a bit with a bacon weave, but it still remains a family favorite for a quick family night dining on the patio.

 Making the Bacon Wrapped Pork Tenderloin